The ARC Framework

 Agentic AI

-Agentic AI is one example of the ongoing acceleration.
-Systems that act autonomously raise the stakes on every ARC dimension: faster errors, growing accountability gaps, and leadership decisions executing without a human-in-the-loop.
+Agentic AI is one example of the acceleration already underway.
+Systems that act on their own raise the stakes on every ARC capability: faster errors, widening accountability gaps, and leadership decisions executing without a human in the loop.

-Organizations that deploy agentic systems before closing their generative AI capability gaps will find errors executing at scale before anyone reviews them.
-The recovery cost in time, accountability, and market position is orders of magnitude higher than building the capability now.
+Organizations that deploy agentic systems before closing their generative AI gaps will find errors executing at scale before anyone reviews them.
+The cost of recovering, in time, accountability, and market position, runs far higher than the cost of building the capability now.

-Organizations build Adaptability, Resilience, and Confidence now will be ready for what follows.
+The organizations that build Adaptability, Resilience, and Confidence now will be ready for what comes next.
 The ones that wait will not be starting from zero.
 They will be recovering from something.